sarakusha/novastar/packages/native/README.md

 Unfortunately, many names may contain syntax and semantic errors (original names are preserved).
 Refer to the decompiled code if in doubt.

+## Important note

+This repository only contains C# scripts, some wrapping for the generated API, and the original binary libraries.
+All useful content is automatically generated from the decompiled code of binary libraries.
+You will either have to do it yourself according to the supplied instructions, or use a [@novastar/native](https://www.npmjs.com/package/@novastar/native) package.
+A description of the generated API is also available [here](https://sarakusha.github.io/novastar/modules/_novastar_native.html).

 ## Development

 Install dependencies